gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 **Step 7: Power on**

 Insert your SD card into your camera and power on.
 It would take about 3 minutes to finish writing all partitions, then it would reboot to OpenIPC firmware.

+After your camera finishes booting, you can use an IP scanner (e.g. nmap) to figure out its IP address and connect to it using SSH.